 The first meteorological satellite experiment flew on the Explorer VII satellite in 1959.
-The experiment was devised by Suomi and Parent to provide this most basic meteorological measurement, the balance between the radiation input to the atmosphere from the sun and the
+The experiment was devised by Suomi and Parent to provide this most basic meteorological

 Suomi's radiometer (or more correctly bolometer) consisted of two heat sensing detectors, one painted black to absorb radiation at all wavelengths, and the other painted white to reflect the sun's energy and thereby absorbed only earth emitted radiation.
 Thus, Suomi was able to differentiate between the energy leaving the earth's atmosphere due to reflected sunlight (provided by the difference between radiation sensed by the black and white sensors) and that emitted by the earth and atmosphere (radiation measured by the white sensor).